 This is from the man who promised that if you make under $250,000 per year, you will not see one penny of new tax.

 Keep your eyes and ears open, you will be amazed at what you learn. remember once the tax is there they can raise it at will.

-Analysis: Quite misleading.
-It's true (as of this writing) that there's a bill in the House of Representatives, the Debt Free America Act (H.R.
-1125), which would impose a one percent tax on certain financial transactions if passed.
-It's also true that the bill was introduced by a Democrat, Rep. Chaka Fattah of Pennsylvania (who introduced more or less the same legislation in 2010 as H.R.
+Analysis: This is all quite misleading.
+It's true that in 2011 a bill was introduced in the House of Representatives, the Debt Free America Act (H.R.
+1125), which would have imposed a one percent tax on certain financial transactions -- if passed.
+It's also true that the bill was introduced by a Democrat, Rep. Chaka Fattah of Pennsylvania (who had introduced more or less the same legislation in 2010 as H.R.
 4646).

-However, the legislation has zero co-sponsors, nor has it ever been supported, endorsed, or even acknowledged by anyone in the Obama administration.
+But the legislation had zero co-sponsors, nor was it ever supported, endorsed, or even acknowledged by the Obama administration.

-Also, contrary to what's repeatedly claimed in the email, personal bank deposits would not be subject to subject to the tax under the proposed legislation.
-Section 4501(b)(2) of the current version of the bill (H.R.
+Moreover, contrary to what's repeatedly claimed in online rumors, personal bank deposits would not have been subject to subject to the tax under the proposed legislation.
+Section 4501(b)(2) of the 2011 version of the bill (H.R.
 1125) reads as follows: